Cars in Sweden

 Register your car when you move to Sweden

-The origin of all vehicles brought into Sweden for use in the country must be verified before they can be registered.
-You apply to the Swedish Transport Agency (Transportstyrelsen) to verify the origin of your car.
+The origin of all cars and vehicles brought into Sweden for use in Sweden must be be verified before they can be registered.
+You apply to the Swedish Transport Agency (Transportstyrelsen) for verification of the origin of your car.